oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/Lab2.md

   ![](../../pipelines/images/publish-to-app-button.png " ")

-5. In the Publish to Application dialog, select `Workshop Application` and then click **Publish**.
+5. In the Publish to Application dialog, select `Workshop ApplicationNN` and then click **Publish**.

    *Note*: You can modify the tasks or edit the data flow without impacting the published task.
 This enables you to test a version of your data flow, while working on some new changes.

   ![](../../pipelines/images/app-publish.png " ")

-6. You can now go to your `Workshop Application` to see your published task.
+6. You can now go to your `Workshop ApplicationNN` to see your published task.
 On your workspace Home page, click **Open tab** (plus icon) in the tab bar, select **Applications**.

   ![](../../pipelines/images/plus-apps.png " ")

-7. Select you `Workshop Application` from the list of applications.
+7. Select you `Workshop ApplicationNN` from the list of applications.

   ![](../../pipelines/images/workshop-apps.png " ")

-8. From the landing page of `Workshop Application`, click on **Patches**.
+8. From the landing page of `Workshop ApplicationNN`, click on **Patches**.
 A patch contains updates to published tasks in an Application.
 When you publish a task to an Application or unpublish a task, a patch is created in the Application.
 If you publish a group of tasks at the same time, only one patch is created.
 You should now see the patch that was created for the tasks you are publishing, with the status **In Progress**.

   ![](../../pipelines/images/patch-in-progress.png " ")